 • You're planning a trip to England and want to use the O2 networks in England, but your iPhone is locked to AT & T.

 •Your two-year or three-year contract is finally up, and now you want to save some money by bringing your phone to a carrier with lower monthly costs.

 • You just prefer to use AT & T as your cellular provider, instead of T-Mobile, vice versa.

-Unfortunately, odds are that your iPhone is carrier locked.
-You cannot jumping ship and changing your iPhone on another network without unlocking it.
+Unfortunately, odds are that your iPhone is carrier-locked.
+You cannot jump ship and changing your iPhone on another network without unlocking it.
 Here is our guide on how to unlock an iPhone.

 Solution 1: Official Carrier Unlock